m3g/CellListMap.jl/docs/src/index.md

 where `N` and `M` are the numbers of particles of each set.
 If the cutoff is significantly smaller than the dimension of the system, these loops are very expensive, and it is possible to avoid looping over particles that are farther from each other than the cutoff.

-CellListMap implements an efficient cell-list scheme, with optimizations, to substitute such double-loops while taking into account periodic boundary conditions.
+CellListMap implements an efficient and parallel cell-list method, with optimizations, to substitute such double-loops while taking into account periodic boundary conditions.
+Cell lists are an alternative to distance trees and are particularly effective when the distribution of the particles is roughly homogeneous.
+For highly heterogeneous systems distance trees like those implemented in [NearestNeighbors.jl](https://github.com/KristofferC/NearestNeighbors.jl) might be more performant.

-### High level interface for periodic system
+### High level interface for particle systems

 Since version `0.8.30`, a simpler, higher level interface was introduced, that will facilitate the use of `CellListMap` without any loss in performance.
 The new interface is flexible enough for the majority of applications.
 See the [ParticleSystem interface](@ref) menu for details.